 The employer contribution rates for ERSRI are determined actuarially.
 Separate rates are determined for State Employees and for Teachers.
-The rates determined in this valuation become effective two years after the valuation date, i.e., as of July 1, 2008.
+The rates determined in this valuation become effective two years after the valuation date, i.e., as of July 1, 2009.

 The rate consists of two pieces: the normal cost rate and the amortization rate.
-The normal cost rate is the Entry Age Normal cost as a percent of pay.
-The amortization rate is the unfunded actuarial liability amortized over 23 years as a level percent of pay.
+The normal cost rate is the employer's Entry Age normal cost, expressed as a percent of pay.
+The amortization rate is the contribution required to amortize the unfunded actuarial liability over 22 years as a level percent of pay.